athenian-cs2/insertion-sort-and-merge-template/README.md

 # Insertion Sort and Merge

-For homework, you will write two methods relating to sorting.
+For homework, you will write two methods relating to sorting. **You don't need to use recursion for either of these methods**!

 First, finish writing the code from class where you were working on insertion sort.
 Here is the general pseudocode for insertion sort: